 One of the most important parts of the visit is the “test run.”
 To make sure everything is working perfectly, the technician will simulate a power outage.
 This test verifies that the generator starts automatically, the transfer switch seamlessly moves your home’s power source to the generator, and that it can handle the electrical load.
 They will let it run for a period to monitor its performance, voltage, and frequency, ensuring all readings are within the correct specifications.
 This diagnostic test confirms that your system will perform exactly as expected during a real outage, giving you true peace of mind.

-A Clear, Detailed Service Report
+Understanding Your Detailed Service Report

 After the inspection, service, and testing are complete, you won’t be left wondering what was done.
 The technician will provide you with a clear, detailed service report.
 This document outlines every task performed, from the fluid changes to the results of the diagnostic tests.
 It will also note any observations or recommendations for your system.
 Keeping this service log is incredibly helpful for your own records and is also important for maintaining your warranty.
 Our team believes in transparency, so you’ll have a full understanding of your generator’s condition and the work we performed.

-How Regular Maintenance Prevents Common Problems
+How Maintenance Prevents Common Generator Problems

 Think of generator maintenance like a regular check-up for your car.
 You don’t wait for the engine to fail before getting an oil change, and the same principle applies to your Generac.
 A proactive maintenance plan is the single best way to prevent the most common generator problems from ever happening.
 Instead of dealing with a stressful and costly failure during a storm, you can have peace of mind knowing your generator is ready to perform when you need it most.
 Regular service addresses the small issues before they become big ones, ensuring your generator starts up the moment the power goes out.
 It’s about reliability, plain and simple.